 - Awards will be made available through the financial office in recipients’ respective college/school/institute on the 30th day of June following award notification (not earlier), at which time project spending can commence.
 The budget office at the PI’s respective college/school/institute will set up the speedtype (account) number for the award.
 RIO will transfer the funds to the speedtype.
 Recipients are advised to contact respective budget offices for the speedtype in June following award notification.

-- The project duration is no longer than 12 months (July 1, 2022 —June 30, 2023).
+- The project duration is up to 18 months (July 1, 2023 —December 31, 2024).
 No-cost extension requests of 3 or 6 months must be approved by the Vice Chancellor for Research & Innovation or the Assistant Vice Chancellor for Research before the project termination date.
-No-cost extension requests should include a justification of why an extension is needed, how the funds will be used in the extension period and the length of the extension request.
+No-cost extension requests should include a justification of why an extension is needed, how the funds will be used in the extension period, and the length of the extension request.
 No-cost extension requests should be sent to email@example.com.
 Unused funds at the end of the project will be returned to RIO.